neimheadh/SonataAnnotationBundle/README.md

 And you will see Admin appear in your sidebar.

-Note that if you can also use class attributes on PHP8+ applications:
+Note that if you can also use class attributes:

 ```php
 <?php